elasticlib/elasticlib/README.md

 ## System requirements

 * Java 8
-* Currently only tested on and packaged for Unix like operating systems, but it should work on Windows too.
+* Works on Unix-like operating systems and Windows.
 * You also need to have Maven if you would like to build it from source.
 * And that's all!